 Illinois Energy Efficiency Programs

-Final Version Completed: December 6, 2021
+Final Version Completed: Date to be updated

-Effective Date: January 1, 2022
+Effective Date: Date to be updated

 Acknowledgements

 The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) Facilitator wishes to thank the Policy Manual Subcommittee members for significant, regular and constructive participation in the Policy Manual Subcommittee discussions and drafting.
-Version 2.0 of the Policy Manual is truly the Subcommittee work product, and not the work of one or a handful of individuals.
+Version 3.0 of the Policy Manual is truly the Subcommittee work product, and not the work of one or a handful of individuals.
 The Illinois Energy Efficiency Policy Manual would not exist without the efforts of the Subcommittee.
 The Policy Manual Subcommittee was open to all interested SAG participants.
-Participant backgrounds included Program Administrator leaders, regulatory experts, attorneys, consultants with experience in several jurisdictions with mature energy efficiency portfolios, and EM&V experts.
-The following companies, organizations, and state agencies participated in the Policy Manual Subcommittee on a regular basis:
+Participant backgrounds included Program Administrator leaders, regulatory experts, attorneys, consultants with experience in several jurisdictions with mature energy efficiency portfolios, independent evaluators, and community-based organizations.
+The Policy Manual Subcommittee also requested feedback on new income qualified-related policies from the Income Qualified (IQ) North EE Committee and IQ South EE Committee.

-Stakeholders
+The following companies, organizations, and state agencies participated in the Policy Manual Subcommittee Version 3.0 update on a regular basis:

+Aces 4 Youth

+Aiqueous

 Ameren Illinois

+Applied Energy Group, representing Ameren Illinois and Peoples Gas & North Shore Gas

+Bronzeville Community Development Partnership

+Citizens Utility Board

 ComEd

+Community Investment Corp.

+Energy Futures Group, representing Natural Resources Defense Council (NRDC)

+Equitable Resilience & Sustainability LLC

+First Tracks Consulting, representing Nicor Gas

+Future Energy Enterprises (IQ South EE Committee Facilitator)

+GDS Associates

+Guidehouse (independent evaluator for ComEd, Nicor Gas, Peoples Gas & North Shore Gas)

 Illinois Attorney General’s Office

 Illinois Commerce Commission Staff (ICC Staff)

+Meadows Eastside Community Resource Organization

+Midwest Energy Efficiency Alliance (MEEA)

 National Consumer Law Center (NCLC)

 Natural Resources Defense Council (NRDC)

 Nicor Gas

+Northwest Austin Council

+Opinion Dynamics (independent evaluator for Ameren Illinois)

+Optimal Energy, representing Illinois Attorney General’s Office and NCLC

 Peoples Gas & North Shore Gas

-Consultants

-Apex Analytics, representing Nicor Gas

-Applied Energy Group, representing Ameren Illinois and Peoples Gas & North Shore Gas

-Energy Futures Group, representing Natural Resources Defense Council (NRDC)

-First Tracks Consulting, representing Nicor Gas

-International Energy Conservation Consultants

-Midwest Energy Efficiency Alliance (MEEA)

-Optimal Energy, representing Illinois Attorney General’s Office and NCLC

-Independent Consultants

-Guidehouse

-Opinion Dynamics

-Vermont Energy Investment Corp.
-(VEIC), IL-TRM Administrator
+VEIC (Illinois TRM Administrator)

 Version 1.0 of the Illinois Energy Efficiency Policy Manual was approved by the Illinois Commerce Commission (ICC) in Docket No. 15-0487.
 In light of Public Act 99-0906 (effective June 1, 2017), which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 1.1 in an effort to clean-up and make clearer certain provisions of this Manual while staying true to the approved Version 1.0.
 Version 1.1 was approved by the ICC in Docket No. 17-0270.
 Version 2.0 includes policy clarifications for certain provisions of Public Act 99-0906.
 Version 2.0 includes new policies agreed to by participating parties.
 Version 2.0 was approved by the ICC in Docket No. 19-0983.
 In light of Public Act 102-0662 (effective September 15, 2021), which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 2.1 to update certain provisions of this Manual in a manner consistent with the approved Version 2.0.
-A future Policy Manual update will include any additional policy changes or clarifications needed due to Public Act 102-0662.
+Version 3.0 included new and updated policies, agreed to by participants.